Retirement Savings Plans and Investment Funds

 Once your 403(b) contribution is processed, it cannot be refunded until you are eligible for a distribution*.
 You may increase or decrease your 403(b) deferral at any time in the future.
 All changes will be effective with the next available payroll.

-You may contribute to the 403(b) Plan up to the maximum Internal Revenue Service (IRS) annual limit each year.
-Below are the IRS limits:
+You may contribute to the 403(b) Plan up to the maximum IRS annual limit each calendar year, which is based on your age, as outlined below.

 Investment Fund Options

-You have the choice of 22 mutual funds for investing both your Tufts-University Funded and Self-Funded Retirement Plans.
-You may choose to invest through Fidelity and/or TIAA.
+Currently, you have the choice of 17 mutual funds at Fidelity for investing both your Tufts-University Funded and Self-Funded Retirement Plans.
 Use this chart to see all your investment options.
-To choose your investment elections, please contact Fidelity and/or TIAA depending on your choice of vendors.
+To choose your investment elections, contact Fidelity or log in online at NetBenefits.

-If you do not choose a vendor or mutual fund for your investments, your funds will automatically be invested in the Plan default, a Vanguard Target Date fund, offered through Fidelity.
-If you choose TIAA as your vendor but do not choose an investment, your funds will automatically be invested in the TIAA default, the Vanguard Balanced Index Fund.
-Note: You must make an investment and vendor election for each Plan individually.
+If you do not choose a mutual fund for your investments, your funds will automatically be invested in the qualified default investment alternative for the Plan, a Vanguard Target Date fund, offered through Fidelity.
+Note: You must make an investment election for each Plan individually.

 Using NetBenefits to Access Your Retirement Account

-Beginning on July 14, 2021, regardless of which vendor you choose (Fidelity and/or TIAA), you will use NetBenefits to enroll, increase or decrease your contributions, or to change your investment choices.
+Use NetBenefits to enroll in the 403(b), increase or decrease your 403(b) contributions, or to change your investment choices for any of your Tufts University Retirement Plans.
 For step-by-step instructions, refer to the tip sheets below:

-- If you want to change your 403(b) contribution: Tip Sheet: How to Change Your 403(b) Plan Contribution
+- Change your 403(b) Plan contribution: Tip Sheet: How to Change Your 403(b) Plan Contribution

 International Employees